A Dream about Spirit-Matter Ambivalence

 has an end.
 The idea is that dreams do not only address issues related to our desires, obsessions, phobias, ambitions, but also more complex problems of our total being that have

-to incorporate opposite drives, divergent interests that can often lead to fragmentation, that is to schizoidism.
+to incorporate opposite drives, divergent interests that can often lead to fragmentation, that is to schizoid personality.

-If schizoidism, the tendency of our ego to split into two or
+If schizoid dissociation, the tendency of our ego to split into

 In fact, we are no longer interested in the "meaning"(2) of the world and this leads to an impoverishment of life which has only one goal: living better on the material realm!